IlyaMatsuev/Apex-WebSocket-Client/docs/types/README.md

 `List<String> getUpdates()` - Returns new incoming messages from the WebSocket server.
 Usually, it's only one message but if the server sends messages too quickly they are going to be delivered as a couple.

+`Boolean isClosed()` - Returns `true` if the close response has been received for this connection instance earlier (e.g. with the method `close()` or `listen()`).
+Otherwise returns `false`.

 `void send(String message)` - Sends message to the WebSocket server.

+`Boolean listen()` - Synchronously listens to the updates from the WebSocket server.
+Returns `true` if it has successfully fetched new messages.
+Returns `false` if the timeout response has been returned from the server.
+Be careful using this method as it can hit your governor callout time limit (if you make a few of these calls for example).
+Maybe useful in pair with the [`WSDispatcherSettings.setTimeout(Integer timeout)`](#wsdispatchersettings) method.

 `void close()` - Closes the WebSocket connection.